 Eligible groups may contract for meals to be served in school dining areas.
 Use of kitchen equipment requires the presence of a School Food Service employee.

 Public Elections

 School facilities may be used for public elections without charge.

-Wellness Center

-The Wellness Center may be used by community members without charge as long as the user has submitted the appropriate usage forms.
-Use of the Wellness Center will be considered as Priority III.

 Special/Emergency Use

 Special/emergency use of facilities may be approved by the Superintendent/designee with explanation made to the Board at its next regular meeting.